Estates & Powers of attorney

 A patient can choose to receive only comfort care, such as pain medication and oxygen.

-Start by talking to your health care provider.
+They can start by talking to their health care provider.
 While Powers of Attorney and Living Will Declarations can be made any time, even years before they are needed, a POLST is more limited.

 A POLST is a medical order.
 It must be signed by:

-- you or your legal representative, such as an Agent under a Power of Attorney for Healthcare, and
+- The patient or their legal representative, such as an agent under a power of attorney for health care, and

 - by a qualified health care practitioner.